Astwick: History

+Astwick was first recorded in the Domesday Book in 1086 as Estuuiche.
+Its name means east farm, 'east' referring to its location on the eastern border of Bedfordshire.

 Archaeologist, William Ransom unearthed an Anglo-Saxon cemetery near Astwick in 1886.
 Finds, including a short sword and spearheads are in the collection of the Department of Medieval and Later Antiquities at the British Museum.

-Astwick was first recorded in the Domesday Book in 1086.
-Until the mid-19th century, the parish formed part of the hundred of Biggleswade.

 The Parish Church of St Guthlac dates from the 15th-century, although there is evidence of an earlier structure on the site.
 The present tower was likely the central tower of a cruciform church.
 An unusual feature is the protruding chimney; not normally something found on a church.

 Another notable building is the moated Astwick Bury, which dates from around 1700 and is Grade II listed.

 Astwick Mill on the River Ivel was built in 1847 as a water-powered stone mill.
 It was converted to steam power in 1891 with the installation of six roller mills.
-In use as a corn mill until 1922; it is now a Grade II listed private residence.
+In use as a corn mill until 1922, it is now a Grade II listed private residence.

 Governance

 The parish is too small to have a parish council and instead has a parish meeting.

-Astwick is part of Stotfold and Langford ward for elections to the Central Bedfordshire Unitary Authority.
+Astwick is part of Stotfold ward for elections to Central Bedfordshire Council.
 Prior to 1894, Astwick was administered as part of the Hundred of Biggleswade.
 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Astwick was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+For elections to the UK parliament, Astwick was in the Mid Bedfordshire constituency until 1997, in North East Bedfordshire until 2023 and is now part of Hitchin constituency.